LisaHarrison08/Python-Challenge/README.md

   Winner: Khan
   -------------------------
   ```
-* In addition, the final script should printed both the analysis to the terminal and exported a text file with the results.
+* In addition, the final script printed both the analysis to the terminal and exported a text file with the results.